langflow-ai/langflow/docs/docs/Components/components-embedding-models.md

 # Embedding Models

-Embeddings models convert text into numerical vectors.
+Embeddings models are used to convert text into numerical vectors.
 These vectors can be used for various tasks such as similarity search, clustering, and classification.

 ## AI/ML